-- Development of a sound planning framework that acknowledges the differences found in settlement types across the municipality, and that identifies the function, setting type and catchment for each facility. - Eurobodalla is a significant tourist region.
+- development of a sound planning framework that acknowledges the differences found in settlement types across the municipality, and that identifies the function, setting type and catchment for each facility - Tourism is a major driver of the economy in the Eurobodalla.
 Identifying and managing the needs of visitors is important to maximise local benefits.